jewlexx/FOMO/README.md

 *Currently in beta for testing purposes, no new features are in the works as of now*

+## Sync Minecraft and Discord chat easily

+Set the server id, bot token, and easily allow people to connect with those in Discord to connect with those playing Minecraft

 ## Setup

 ### Part 1 - The Discord Side